boulund/tcup/docs/source/index.rst

 About
 *****
-:Authors: Fredrik Boulund,
+:Authors: Fredrik Boulund
-:Contact: fredrik.boulund@chalmers.se
+:Contact: erik.kristiansson@chalmers.se
 :License: |license|

 This is the documentation for |name| version |release|, last updated |today|.